AnnaWilliford/2016-12-09-ucsf_Python/workshop/01_day/01_am/README.md

 19           54193.0           937997.0
 ```

+Notice that the 'NA' values we encoded in Excel have been changed to `NaN`, the standard value Python uses to encode missing data.

 We can also convince ourselves that our data is stored in a dataframe object.
 ```python
 type(human_chr21)